fanoframework/fanoframework.github.io/error-handler/index.md

 you must provide the error handler.
 It is mandatory.
 While when using dependency container, developer may forget to inject error handler instance.

+## Built-in error handler implementation

+Fano Framework comes with several `IErrorHandler` implementation.

+- `TErrorHandler`, basic error handler that output error in plain HTML.
+You use this mostly for development purpose as it displays verbose error information.
+- `TAjaxErrorHandler`, error handler that output error informations as JSON.
+- `TNullErrorHandler`, error handler that output nothing except HTTP error.
+- `THtmlAjaxErrorHandler`, composite error handler that output basic HTML error or JSON based on whether request is AJAX or not.
+- `TLogErrorHandler`, error handler that log error information instead of output it to client.
+- `TTemplateErrorHandler`, error handler that output error using HTML template.
+This class is provided to enable developer to display nicely formatted error page.
+For production setup, this is mostly what you use.
+- `TCompositeErrorHandler` error handler that is composed from two other error handler.
+This is provided so we combine, for example, log error to file and also displaying nicely formatted output to client.

+## Display verbose error message

+`TErrorHandler` is one of basic implementation of `IErrorHandler`, which display basic error information in HTML content type such as type of exception raised, exception message and stacktrace and environment variables.

+If you compile application with debugging information such as `-g` or `-gh` flag, stacktrace is quite detail such as line number in source file.
+Without debugging information, it only displays memory location.

 ```
 var appInstance : IWebApplication;
 ...